Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Extensions

 The firm optimizes its revenue given this user behavior.
 The cost of each resource is scaled to $1$, and the average advertisement revenue per unit of users is set to $b_1$.
 In this case the optimal number of services $k^*(\Lambda)$ becomes

 It is possible to determine how $k_\Lambda^*$ scales with $\Lambda$.
 As is shown in Theorem 1 of \cite{NairWiermanZwart2016}, if $\alpha = \lim_{\lambda\rightarrow\infty} U'(\lambda) \in (0,\infty)$ (which is the case if $V$ is converging to a constant, corresponding with an online service like Google), then there exists a strictly positive and decreasing function $\beta$ of $\alpha$ such that $k_\Lambda^* = \Lambda + \sqrt{\beta (\alpha)\Lambda}\,(1+o(1))$.
 In the case $V(\lambda) = \lambda^v$ for some $v>0$, then $\alpha=\infty$ and users are more interested to join a service if other users are present (as is the case in a social network like Facebook).
 In this case, the firm can give less QoS: the number of spare servers becomes of the order $\sqrt{\Lambda^{1-c}}$.
 If users cannot collaborate, the firm only needs two spare servers to maximize its profit: the choice $k^*_\Lambda = \Lambda+2$ makes the entire user population join the network.
 This is an example of what is called a {\em tragedy of the commons}.
-There are many additional opportunities for research in this domain; the recent monograph \cite{Hassinnewbook} on the interface of game theory and queueing provides an excellent starting point.
+There are many additional opportunities for research in this domain; the recent monograph \cite{Hassinnewbook} on the interface of game theory and queueing provides an excellent starting point. {Another interesting research line is the analysis of the effect of delay announcements on consumer behavior in a many server setting, see \cite{Armony2009, Huang2017}.
+A recent survey on this topic is \cite{Ibrahim2018}.}